-However, by 1903, silver prices had recovered enough to restart some of the Elkhorn operations, and new finds stimulated interested in reopening the Elkhorn Mine.
-But, for several years, financing was an issue, and the mine continued to sit silent.
-Finally, in 1906, a man named Frank Felt began to buy up several claims in the district, and he, along with M. L. McDonald and Donald B. Gillies, started a tunnel on the Idanha vein, which eventually would become the major producing mine in the Elkhorn District.
+However, by 1903, silver prices had recovered enough to restart some of the Elkhorn operations, and new finds stimulated interest in reopening the Elkhorn Mine.
+But, financing was an issue for several years, and the mine continued to sit silent.
+Finally, in 1906, a man named Frank Felt began buying up several district claims.
+He and M. L. McDonald and Donald B. Gillies started a tunnel on the Idanha vein, eventually becoming the major producing mine in the Elkhorn District.

-In 1917, construction began on the last narrow-gauge railroad in the U.S., from the Elkhorn Mine to Divide, Montana, at the cost of about $1.5 million.
-A school district was organized in October 1918, and the following year, the Montana Southern railway was completed.
+In 1917, construction began on the last narrow-gauge railroad in the U.S., from the Elkhorn Mine to Divide, Montana, at about $1.5 million.
+A school district was organized in October 1918, and the Montana Southern Railway was completed the following year.

-A number of men and their families moved into Coolidge when worked started on a new mill in 1919.
-Initially, many of them lived in tents, which were later replaced by more substantial log buildings.
-The town also boasted a boarding house and restaurant and a company store that provided all manner of food and supplies to the town’s residents.
-Amazingly, the mining camp never held a saloon, but alcohol was said to have been available from a local still outside of the camp.
+Several men and their families moved into Coolidge when work started on a new mill in 1919.
+Many of them initially lived in tents, later replaced by more substantial log buildings.
+The town also boasted a boarding house, restaurant, and a company store that provided all manner of food and supplies to the town’s residents.
+Amazingly, the mining camp never held a saloon, but alcohol was said to have been available from a local outside the camp.
 It also never built a church.

-A post office was established in Coolidge in January 1922, and that same year, the new mill, covering nearly two acres, was completed at the cost of about $900,000.
-A 65,000-volt power line was run to the mill at an additional cost of $150,000.
+A post office was established in Coolidge in January 1922, and that same year, the new mill, covering nearly two acres, was completed at about $900,000.
+A 65,000-volt power line was run to the mill at an additional $150,000.

-The largest mill in Montana, it had the capacity to process 750 tons of ore per day with a recovery rate of 90-93%.
+The largest mill in Montana could process 750 tons of ore per day with a recovery rate of 90-93%.
 Most of the ore processed by the mill came from the Idanha tunnel located at the upper camp, which also sported a sawmill, three bunkhouses, a boarding house, a blacksmith shop, a carpenter shop, and several cabins.

 However, by the time the mining operations had been fully developed, it was already beginning to struggle as silver prices plummeted and the national economy took a downturn.

-The mill was never able to work at full capacity, as the veins of ore were not developed enough to supply sufficient ore to keep it running.
-The operations then began to mine lower-grade ore and high-grade silver, but even this failed to produce enough ore for the mill.
+The mill could never work at full capacity, as the ore veins were not developed enough to supply sufficient ore to keep it running.
+The operations began to mine lower-grade ore and high-grade silver, but even this failed to produce enough ore for the mill.

-By 1923, the mining operation was placed into receivership, and William Allen lost his personal fortune and control of the property.
-Though the mine continued to operate and some 24,000 feet of underground tunnels were developed by 1925, it was not enough to make the operation profitable.
+By 1923, the mining operation was placed into receivership, and William Allen lost his fortune and control of the property.
+Though the mine continued to operate, and some 24,000 feet of underground tunnels were developed by 1925, it was not enough to make the operation profitable.

 To make matters worse, the Wise River Dam failed in 1927, washing out 12 miles and several bridges of the railroad and suspending ore shipments.

-Soon, the school district was closed as many of the miners, and their families had begun to move away.
+Soon, the school district was closed as many miners, and their families had begun to move away.

-By the time the railroad was repaired in 1930, metal prices had declined to such an extent that the mine was not profitable to operate.
-By 1932, the vast majority of the townspeople were gone, and the post office was discontinued.
+By the time the railroad was repaired in 1930, metal prices had declined so much that the mine was not profitable.
+By 1932, most of the townspeople were gone, and the post office was discontinued.
 At its peak, Coolidge boasted a population of about 350 people.

 In 1981, the Elkhorn mines were bought by Timberline Minerals, Inc., who, once again, completed some exploratory prospecting work, but this lasted only a couple of years.

 Today, the site is located within the Beaverhead Deerlodge National Forest, and though dozens of buildings continue to stand, they are quickly being reclaimed by Mother Nature.
 The lower mill was torn down years ago, and according to a Legends’ reader, the upper mill was burned down several years ago.
-The reader also indicates that on their last visit, there was asbestos insulation coming out of the walls of several of the cabins (updated 2016).
+The reader also indicates that on their last visit, asbestos insulation was coming out of several of the cabins (updated 2016).